Spockuto/Gitty/README.md

 ## Usage
 *	Usage: gitty [options]
 	*	-l, --repo username            		List the repositories of the user
 	*	-f, --files username/repo    		List the files of the Repositories
 	*	-r, --readme username/repo   		Check the Readme of the Repository
 	*	-o, --followers username       		List the followers of the user
 	*	-i, --following username       		List the people the user is following
-	*	-t, --archive username/repo  Get the tar file of the repository
+	*	-z, --archive username/repo  		Get the zip file of the repository
 	*	-h, --help                      	Help
 	*	-c, --contributors username/repo 	Get the contributors of the repository
+	*	-or, --organizations username 		Get	the organizations of the repository

 ## Contributing